 - Depression and anxiety

 If you are experiencing any of these breast reduction symptoms, it may be time to schedule an appointment with a plastic surgeon to explore your options.
-During your initial consultation with one of Austin-Weston’s board-certified plastic surgeons, you will have the opportunity to discuss your concerns and goals, have all of your questions answered at length, and learn more about how a breast reduction surgery can help you.
+During your initial consultation with one of Austin-Weston’s plastic surgeons, you will have the opportunity to discuss your concerns and goals, have all of your questions answered at length, and learn more about how a breast reduction surgery can help you.
 Undergoing a breast reduction by the exceptional surgeons at Austin-Weston, The Center for Cosmetic Surgery in Northern Virginia is a safe and effective way to address all of these complaints, and more, so that you can finally live your life comfortably and confidently without the pain associated with disproportionately large breasts.